drewemartin/Jeux-des-Cirques/README.md

 #Welcome to Jeux-des-Cirques

-This is a circle popping game similar to Wii Play's 'Shooting Range'
+This is a circle popping game similar to Wii Play's 'Shooting Range'.
+2nd time practicing concept.

 ###Functionality Highlights